 Apache Sqoop is a tool designed to efficiently transfer bulk data between Hadoop and structured datastores such as relational databases.

-In this blog, we will discuss using Sqoop to export data from HDFS to MySQL, with weblog entry as an example.
+In this blog, we will see how to export data from HDFS to MySQL using sqoop, with weblog entry as an example.

 Before you proceed, we recommend you to go through the blogs mentioned below which discuss importing and exporting data into HDFS using Hadoop shell commands: